Solden Ski Resort

 Long a favourite of fun-seeking German-speakers with powerful ski legs and drinking arms to match, Sölden has two glaciers and multiple peaks above 3,000m, guaranteeing year-round skiing.
 The Ötztal Super Skipass and bus connections to Obergurgl further enhance its appeal.

-Sölden, which in English is simplified to “Solden” although “Soelden” is occasionally seen, used to be as Germanic as its umlaut.
-It first made international headlines in 1991 when its original diehard patron, a 5,300 year old man, was uncovered perfectly preserved but with “the skin of a roasted turkey”.
-And then in 2016 a James Bond film was released with key scenes shot in Solden. Ötzi the neolithic hunter and Spectre the movie are both still widely commemorated in the resort, but its growing global profile is not just the result of canny marketing: Solden delivers what winter holidaymakers want.
+Sölden, which in English is usually simplified to Solden although Soelden is also sometimes used, hit the international headlines in 1991 when its original diehard patron, a 5,300 year old man, was uncovered perfectly preserved but with “the skin of a roasted turkey”.
+And then in 2016 a James Bond film was released with key scenes shot in Solden. Ötzi the neolithic hunter and Spectre the movie are both still commemorated in the resort, but its growing global profile is not just the result of canny marketing: Solden delivers what winter holidaymakers want.

 Then there is the extent of the ski area.
-The official stats suggest it’s only mid-sized (145kms of piste, 33 lifts), but it seems larger, because of the length and vertical of the runs.
-Keen confident skiers who want more more can buy the Ötztal Super Skipass which gives access to 5 other ski areas, including Obergurgl-Hochgurgl, which is just 25 minutes away by bus.
-And there is a decent variety of runs in Solden too: none of the black pistes are very scary, but there is plenty of off-piste for experts, lots of steepish red runs to challenge intermediates and no shortage of blues for novices and nervous skiers.
-The ski schools are good too.
+The official stats suggest it’s rather small (145km of piste, 33 lifts), but it feels larger, because of the length of the runs and their huge vertical drops.
+There is a decent variety of terrain in Solden too: none of the black pistes are very scary, but there is plenty of off-piste freeride for experts, enough steepish red runs to challenge intermediates and no shortage of blues for novices and nervous skiers.
+The ski schools are good as well.

 And lastly there is the typically Austrian après ski.
-This starts early in the mountain bars and continues into the small hours back in the resort with live concerts and loud pulsating clubs, and ensures Solden’s hotels and apartments are filled with youthful party-seekers.
-Hochsolden, the semi-isolated ski-in, ski-out suburb higher up the mountain, is much quieter.
+This starts early in the mountain bars and continues into the small hours back in the resort with live concerts and pulsating nightclubs, and ensures Solden’s hotels and apartments are filled with youthful party-seekers.
+Hochsolden, the semi-isolated ski-in, ski-out suburb higher up the mountain, is more family-orientated and much quieter.

 Solden Pros & Cons